jbarlas/annenberg/data/data_writeup.md

 ## Advertising Tutoring

-Tweets in this category are aimed at informing the reader about opportunities to recieve tutoring.
+Tweets in this category are aimed at informing the reader about opportunities to receive tutoring.
 These tweets vary in target audience, with some directly addressing the student, while others ask if the reader's child is struggling.

 > - "RT @PierceCoLibrary: Confused by calculus?
 Struggling with science?
 Access professional tutors FREE with your Pierce County Library card...\u2026"
 > - "Free tutoring is available for LRSD students http://ow.ly/2zleE",